jonathanchu/jonathanchu.is/content/posts/upgrading-to-jinja2-templates-in-django-18-with-admin.md

 ##### Create directory for `jinja2` templates

 Next, create a `jinja2` directory in your project's `templates` directory.
-This is where we are going to put all our Jinja2 templates.
+This is where we are going to put all of our Jinja2 templates.

     $ cd <path_to_project>/templates && mkdir jinja2